MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Shopping/README.md

 A structure diagram of the design is provided below.

-### Top Level Design (Structure diagram)
+### Top level design (Structure diagram)

 ![Diagram](assets/sd1.png)

 ## Assumptions

-1. The initial amount will be entered as pounds:
+1. The amount to pay will be entered as pounds:

 * £10 as 10
 * 50p as 0.50